 Due to the increasing number of patients, many hospitals are overloaded and lacking beds.

-According to a report on February 4 by CCTV News, many hospitals in Japan were forced to refuse to accept patients due to overload.
+According to a February 4 report by CCTV News, many hospitals in Japan were forced to refuse to accept patients due to overload.
 In Kawaguchi City, Saitama Prefecture, near Tokyo, there was a case of an emergency patient having to wait up to 7 hours but still could not find a hospital to accept him.

 Japanese experts estimate that if the cost of flu treatment and the negative impact on the economy due to sick leave are included, the 2025 flu season could cause losses of up to 6.3 trillion yen.